-Business and competitive intelligence consist of gathering information about your existing and future market and competitors to make better product and company decisions.
+Business and competitive intelligence consists of gathering information about your existing and future market and competitors to make better product and company decisions.
 Business intelligence includes information about the market uncontrollables that you must adapt to:

 - Your customers.
 Acquisitions of suppliers (your competitors) that may make you obsolete, creditworthiness, changes in management that may require “re-winning” the account.